Konevski/Electronic-Eng-Lab/README.md

 ### Cars:
   - Must be driven autonomously
   - Must follow a specific path from A to B
-  - Must communicate back to the communication post
+  - Must communicate with the communication post
-  - Must be able to follow a guide line printed on the road
+  - Must be able to make use of the lines on the road

 ### Other elements: